Language

 What is the difference between triads and seventh chords?

-Moving clockwise around the circle, each key is a perfect fifth (7 semitones) above the previous one.
-Moving counter-clockwise, each key is a perfect fourth above.
-This interval pattern creates the circular arrangement of all 12 keys.
+Going clockwise, each key sits a perfect fifth (7 semitones) above the previous one; going counter-clockwise, each is a perfect fourth above.
+That interval pattern wraps all 12 keys neatly into a circle.

 Do I need speakers or headphones?